Vitowitsch/openai-service-backend/README.md

     * `$env:CDK_DEFAULT_REGION="eu-central-1"`
     * `$env:AWS_DEFAULT_PROFILE=""`

+-  `cdk bootstrap --profile priv-acc --trust=$CDK_DEFAULT_ACCOUNT --cloudformation-execution-policies=arn:aws:iam::aws:policy/AdministratorAccess --verbose`
+-
+-  cdk deploy OpenAiServiceBackendPipelineStack --profile priv-acc
 ## Initial Deployment
-* Manual deployment was performed once to install the Code Pipeline: `cdk deploy OpenAIServiceBackendPipelineStack`
+* Manual deployment was performed once to install the Code Pipeline: `cdk deploy OpenAiServiceBackendPipelineStack`
 * Changes can now be applied again manually or by merging the change to the master branch.
   This will automatically trigger the pipeline for the new deployment.